soyeon-lim/devin-issue-remediation/README.md

   is claimed here rather than an invented one.
 Wall-clock duration is reported instead.
 - **No webhook signature verification.** Anyone who can reach the endpoint can spend ACUs.
 Required before this is exposed anywhere real; the demo tunnel was torn down afterwards.
 - **No independent CI gate.** The system verifies that a PR was opened, not that it is green.
-Devin is instructed to run the unit tests itself, and a second session verifies, but neither is a branch-protection-grade check.
 - **No retries on a failed session.** A session that ends badly is recorded, not retried, and no follow-up message is sent to it.
 (Transient *polling* errors are retried — see below.)
 - **No de-duplication.** `delivery_id` is not tracked, so a redelivered `opened` event (GitHub's own